 We created a page on this website for each of the individual topics that are listed below.
 Just click any of the section titles to review the training materials for that topic.

 If you are new to the Property Preservation Industry, this would be a great page to start your education.
 Just like every other construction related industry, ours has its own specialized terminology and if you fail to understand it, there’s a good chance you will not even get into this business.
-You will be expected to know and understand this industry’s unique vocabulary BEFORE anything else.
+We have a vast glossary for Property Preservation, landscaping, construction and OSHA construction safety terminology.

 There are two types of winterizations, dry and wet.
 Dry Heat systems are forced hot air, they will have furnaces, vents and/ or registers.
 Wet heat systems can either be “Steam Heat” or “Radiant Heat”.
 “Steam Heat” will have a steam boiler and steam running through the system, generally radiators.
 “Radiant Heat” will have a hot water boiler, expansion tank, and hot water running through radiators or copper tubing located in the floor, walls, and sometimes ceilings.
 Radiant heat may also be referred to as a “wet system” or “hot water baseboard heat.”

 Debris Removal is one of the most vitally important tasks.
 Few people outside this industry realize that trashing out a property involves much more than simply renting a dumpster and tossing out trash.
 Many of the recent news stories have involved REO vendors who have completed debris removal work orders at the wrong property.
 Just getting to the right house is only half the battle.
 Check out this page to learn more about it.

 This is the process of thoroughly “cleaning” the entire inside of a property including but not limited to vacuuming and mopping all floors, cleaning all windows and light fixtures, kitchens and bathrooms, stoves, ovens and refrigerators.
 Depending on the client who orders the maid service work order, there may be additional tasks related to cleaning that you need to complete.